Hospitality Management/Culinary Arts/Baking & Pastry Arts/Dietary Manager Courses

 Cakes and Decorations

 Introduction to the basics of cake decorating.
-Hands-on practice includes identifying and using decorating equipment, making and tinting common types of icings, and using various cake decorating tips.
-1 Credit (0 Lecture - 3 Lab) Corequisite(s): FHD118.
+Hands-on practice includes identifying and using decorating equipment, using various icings to cover cakes and make decorations.
+1 Credit (0 Lecture - 3 Lab)

 Principles of Chocolate Works

-Principles of high quality professional guest service skills in a "front of the house" hospitality operation.
-Knowlege of professional service styles and techniques including American, English, Russian, French, Banquet, and "Wave" service.
+Principles of high-quality professional guest service skills in a “front of the house” hospitality operation.
+Knowledge and practice of professional service styles and techniques, including American, English, Russian, French, Banquet, and “Wave” service.
 Evaluation, selection, planning, and execution of appropriate service styles for food and beverage functions.
-(Formerly FHD133) 1 Credit (1 Lecture - 0 Lab) Corequisite(s): FHD144.
+(Formerly FHD143/144) 2 Credits ( .50 Lecture - 4.50 Lab)

 Introduction to the main techniques of casting, blowing, and pulling sugar.
 Study includes the principles of creating pastillage decorations and centerpieces.
-Hands-on practice includes producing simple pieces used for plated dessert presentations and planning/presenting showpieces with attention to proportion, color, and composition.
+Hands-on practice presenting showpieces with attention to proportion, color, and composition.
 Some assignments created in class will be used in a grand buffet presentation in FHD280.
-(Formerly FHD105) 1 Credit (0 Lecture - 3 Lab)
+1 Credit (0 Lecture - 3 Lab)

 Issues and Perspectives in Hospitality

 Seminar designed to explore, discuss, evaluate and clarify implications and perspectives of issues present in the hospitality industry.
 Students use research and writing to develop responsible positions on issues they will deal with as future managers/owners in the industry.
-2 Credits (2 Lecture - 0 Lab) Spring Only.
+2 Credits (2 Lecture) Spring Only.